scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 -----------------------------------------------------------------------------------------

+### 04. 14.
+2024

+@1440
+****To Do Next:
+		- active / inactive states for privacy options
+		- Invitation option html/css
+		- Log Out Confimation modal

+@1350
+!!! all forms, when in focus within profile subOption causes blurriness of elements....
+		unsure how to fix currently...

 ### 04. 12.
 2024
 @1220
 !!! image upload for profile photo glitches and needs to be selected twice? see if we can fix

 !!!
 Everything in <Macros> section IS in fact blurry.
 Due to some fixed height somewhere or
-		something else. find and fix
+		something else. find and fix ✅

 ### 04. 11.
 2024